In Healthcare Law

 These are all things that legal counsel can help you carefully craft, strategize, think about, and work through at the outset.

-We have clients that come with boilerplate contracts that somebody else drafted.
-This other attorney wrote a blog post on multi-disciplinary healthcare practices, or something else and suddenly became the expert, call themselves a healthcare lawyer and maybe they are, and they have these documents.
+We have clients who come with boilerplate contracts that somebody else drafted.
+This other attorney wrote a blog post on multidisciplinary healthcare practices, or something else, and suddenly became the expert, calls themselves a healthcare lawyer, and maybe they are, and they have these documents.
 (Then again) Take a careful look, if you’re going to buy an automobile – you’re going to kick the tires, you’re going to look under the hood, you’re going to get a mechanic, right?

 If you’re going to enter a venture that is going to be your bread-winning vehicle for you and your family; if you are going to put your professional license at risk when you get into a venture; if you are going to associate, affiliate with other healthcare practitioners; if you are going to get investments, then you got of course all the potential liabilities – securities, law liabilities for representations, other liabilities.